 Pouso Alegre Lodge

-I am surprised to learn that most of the Pantanal is privately owned.
+As wild as it is, most of the Pantanal is privately owned by cattle ranchers and small-scale farmers.
 But the good news is – some of the farms along the Transpantaneira have been converted to eco-lodges.
 There are 14 lodges in total spread out along the 147-kilometre long highway.

 The following morning, we get up with the sun and go on a birdwatching walk with Julinho.
 The birdlife in the Pantanal is spectacular.
 There are the odd-looking Toco toucans and Chestnut-eared aracaris with their bright, giant beaks; the long-legged Rheas, and the tiny hummingbirds.